SCENE 01 / WIRELESS VIDEO SYSTEMS

 Professional wireless video for your Chinese production.

-Here is how this works in practice.
-Wireless video systems transmit camera feeds to monitors, video villages, and remote viewing stations without physical cables.
-These systems enable flexible camera movement and distributed tracking setups, allowing directors and focus pullers to view live feeds from anywhere on set or location.
+Wireless video systems send camera feeds to monitors, video villages, and remote viewing stations with no cables.
+They free the camera to move and let you spread out tracking stations, so directors and focus pullers can watch live feeds from anywhere on set or on location.

-Here is the short of it.
-We source wireless video transmission systems with the range, latency, and channel capacity your production needs.
-Our team handles frequency planning and signal testing to make sure reliable, interference-free transmission between camera and tracking stations across all your shooting environments.
+We source wireless video systems with the range, latency, and channel count your production needs.
+Our team plans the frequencies and tests the signal, which keeps transmission reliable and clear of interference between the camera and every tracking station on your shoot.

 Capabilities